idomubenji/class-8-langserve/README.md

 # Class 8: LangServe

 ## NOTE
-The folowing instructions are extras for the `demo` directory.
+The folowing instructions are for the `demo` directory meant to showcase live example in class.
 For the main deployment example, see the [DEPLOYMENT README](./DEPLOYMENT.md).

 ## Slides
 [Slides](https://docs.google.com/presentation/d/1DeyaHhVfG2QFNPOTl_G3p0miGIgdvbow3cRzhajA7gI/edit?usp=sharing)